Nomfundo Moh: 2020-2022: Amagama

-2023-present: Ugcobo
+2023-present: Ugcobo, Twenty Four

-In March 2023, Moh announced her upcoming second studio album Ugcobo and its lead single "Amalobolo" featuring Big Zulu.
+In March 2023, Moh announced her second studio album Ugcobo and its lead single "Amalobolo" featuring Big Zulu.
 The song was released on March 10, 2023.
+"Uthando Lunye" was announced as second single on April 25, 2023 via her Instagram account, released on April 28, 2023.
+Ugcobo was released on May 26, 2023.
+It became her first album to amassed 1 million streams less than a week of its release.

+Towards the end of May 2024, Nomfundo Moh announced her third studio album Twenty Four.

+Albums pre-add were made available on July 5, 2024.
+The album was released on August 2, 2024.

+Business Ventures

+In May 2024, Moh opened her restaurant La Mar in Spruitview Shopping Centre, Ekurhuleni.

 Artistry

-Influence

 Moh cites Brenda Fassie, Ami Faku, Simmy, and Amanda Black as her major influences.